wimglenn/whl/README.rst

 Quickly makes Python wheels_ from a bunch of .py files without needing a ``setup.py`` at all.

 **You probably don't want to use this**.
-It's intentionally minimal for my own use-cases, and doesn't have many features yet (no support for entrypoints, dependencies, extras).
+It's intentionally minimal for my own use-cases, and doesn't have many features yet (no support for dependencies, extras).
 If all you're looking for is a fast build, then consider using ``flit build --format wheel`` with a ``pyproject.toml``, this should be nearly as fast.

 Usage
 -----